What’s the Difference Between a Burr Grinder and Blade Grinder?

 Electric grinders run the gamut in price and quality, from $60 to $600; depending on what you’re looking for, there’s something for everyone.
 The general rule of thumb when buying one is to go for one with larger grinding burrs, heavier overall weight, and a low speed grind.
 If you want to experiment with different types of grinds, then aim for a grinder where you can change the settings.

 I’ve gotten my dream grinder, now what?

 With grinder in hand, don’t forget yet another important part of coffee brewing: You want freshly ground coffee.
 For espresso it’s the freshest of the fresh; taste and performance of the beans can go down within just 90 seconds of grinding.
 For standard coffee you have a little more leeway, but grinding your beans when you’re ready to brew your coffee as opposed to days in advance will ensure you the best cup.

 Will getting a burr grinder turn you into a coffee nerd?

-I recommended a Porlex, a grinder I have come to love because it's great for French press and travels easy and I for one am a believer in good coffee no matter where you find yourself.
-But hand grinding isn't for everything, and it elicited the response '"Takes about 3 minutes to grind'?!"
+I recommended a Porlex, a grinder I have come to love because it’s great for French press and travels easily, and I for one am a believer in good coffee no matter where you find yourself.
+But hand-grinding isn’t for everyone, and it elicited the response: “Takes about three minutes to grind?”

-I know, I know, three minutes of hand grinding in the morning (or whenever you take your coffee) seems like a big commitment, but then again, what else would you be using those three minutes to do?
+I know, I know, three minutes of hand-grinding in the morning (or whenever you take your coffee) seems like a big commitment, but then again, what else would you be using those three minutes to do?
 Check your email?
-Refresh the Facebook feed?
-In my friend's defense, he is the father of a toddler, and I am sure three additional minutes in his day are much appreciated, in which case an electric burr grinder is probably a much better option.
+Refresh Instagram?
+In my friend’s defense, he is the father of a toddler, and I am sure three additional minutes in his day are much appreciated, in which case an electric burr grinder is probably a much better option.